 About General Anesthesia

 Patients frequently see an Oral and Maxillofacial Surgeon to "be asleep" for their surgery.
 The special management of anxiety and pain is a very individual issue and each patient's treatment plan is discussed with their personal anesthesia preference and best interests in mind.
-Dr. Steen and Dr. Peysakhov possess special expertise in managing the difficult and anxious child.
+Our doctors possess special expertise in managing the difficult and anxious child.
 We speak to our young patients and not around them.
 We have found that taking the time to explain what will happen and giving children the opportunity to ask questions will help alleviate their concerns and better prepare them for their anticipated surgery.

-Dr. Steen or Dr. Peysakhov may recommend sedation or a form of general anesthesia due to the difficulty of a procedure, the time involved, or the nature of each patient's personal requirements.
+Drs.
+Steen, Peysakhov or Rubens may recommend sedation or a form of general anesthesia due to the difficulty of a procedure, the time involved, or the nature of each patient's personal requirements.
 While under anesthesia, or "asleep," our patient's vital signs are monitored during the entire procedure with state of the art anesthesia equipment to insure their safety including blood pressure, pulse oximetry, end-tidal CO2, and electrocardiogram (ECG).
 We encourage you to discuss your concerns and options for sedation or general anesthesia at your consultation.
 We will always try to accommodate your individual needs.

 About Imaging and X-Rays